• Skip to primary navigation

 How to bake the perfect cookie

-Following a few tips will help your cookies turn out perfectly every time.
+Following a few success tips will help you get the best results every time.

 1. Use the best quality ingredients you can afford and make sure they are fresh.
 Baking soda and baking powder both expire after a few months, flour and nuts can go rancid and chocolate can get chalky.
 If it's been in your cabinet for more than a couple of months, it's probably time to replace it.

 2. Measure accurately.
-Using a scale is the best way to get consistent measurements and results, but if you don’t want to use a scale then at least use measuring cups correctly.
+Using too much flour will lead to dry, hard cookies.
+Using a kitchen scale is the best way to get consistent measurements and results, but if you don't want to use a scale then at least use measuring cups correctly.
 Stir your flour to loosen it up, then spoon it into your measuring cup.
 Level off the top with the back of a knife.
-Make sure to measure liquid ingredients with a liquid measuring cup and don’t under fill or overfill measuring cups on any ingredients.
+Make sure to measure liquid ingredients with a liquid measuring cup and don't under fill or overfill measuring cups on any ingredients.

 3. Line your baking sheet with parchment paper.
-It’s the best for baking - don’t spray with non-stick spray or put the cookies directly on the baking sheet and definitely don’t bake them on aluminum foil or wax paper.
+Don't spray with non-stick spray or put the cookies directly on the baking sheet and definitely don't bake them on aluminum foil or wax paper.

 4. Use a cookie scoop (ice cream scoop) to get perfectly round dough balls.

-5. Chill the dough balls for the required time.
+5. Chill the dough balls for the required time if it is listed in your recipe.

 6. Leave space between your cookies when you place them on the sheet so they don't all run together during baking.